 — “Request TWT” indicates that the requesting STA does not provide a set of TWT parameters for a

-TWT agreement, leaving the choice of parameters to the responding STA.
+TWT agreement, leaving the choice of parameters to the responding STA except when TWT alignment across links is requested through multiple TWT elements in which case the Target Wake Time field contains a positive unsigned integer corresponding to a TSF time at which the TWT requesting STA requests to wake (see 35.3.24 (TWT operation)) (#19832).

 — “Suggest TWT” indicates that the requesting STA offers a set of preferred TWT parameters for a TWT agreement but might accept alternative TWT parameters that the responding STA indicates.